Coronavirus COVID-19 charts & data for selected countries (updated weekly)

 - New Scientist - news

-- Our World in Data - charts & data - with grateful thanks for the cases & deaths charts above
+- Our World in Data - charts & data - with grateful thanks for the cases & deaths and other charts above

 - Information is beautiful - charts